vipulnaik/working-drafts/eaf/sbf-extreme-risk-taking-expected-value-and-effective-altruism.md

-is the motivation for the [Kelly criterion](https://en.wikipedia.org/wiki/Kelly_criterion), a widely referenced criterion for how to diversify one's portfolio in order to aximize the expected value of the *logarithm* of wealth.
+is the motivation for the [Kelly criterion](https://en.wikipedia.org/wiki/Kelly_criterion), a widely referenced criterion for how to diversify one's portfolio in order to maximize the expected value of the *logarithm* of wealth.
 These general ideas are well-known in economics and among a lot of intellectuals including many in the effective altruist movement.